benc-uk/smilr/kubernetes/helm/readme.md

 - Install Helm [https://docs.helm.sh/using_helm/#installing-helm](https://docs.helm.sh/using_helm/#installing-helm)
 - Add Helm to your Kubernetes cluster: `helm init`
-- `helm install stable/nginx-ingress`
 - From root of this project `cd kubernetes/helm`
+- `helm dependency update smilr`
 - `helm install smilr`
 - Done!

 # Configuration Settings

-Create a values file e.g. `myvalues.yaml` by taking a copy of the provided `myvalues.sample.yaml` file and change the defaults.
+Create a values file e.g. `values.yaml` by taking a copy of the provided `values.sample.yaml` file and change the defaults.
 The two values that you are most likely to want to change are **registryPrefix** and **domainSuffix**, see details below

 Then install into your cluster with
 ```
-helm install smilr -f myvalues.yaml -n releasename
+helm upgrade -i <<release-name>> smilr -f values.yaml
 ```

 ## General Settings